 Students shall have access to and should be encouraged to participate in all academic and extracurricular activities available in the district.
-Accommodations are made through Wayne Highlands School District's established ESL Program or through the WHVC.
+Accommodations are made through Wayne Highlands School District's established ESL Program where a teacher is provided to assist students with instructional needs to attain proficiency in required curriculum.